Martin Armstrong’s Investment Insights for Amateur Investors

 Easy Accessibility

-In his April 2016 blog post entitled “Chicago Baseball,” he explained how cycles can also be applied to sports, adding, “they [Chicago Cubs] remain in a trending-higher consolidation pattern that will ultimately surprise everyone and score a miracle victory.”
-The Cubs won the World Series on November 2, 2016.
-I know for a fact that he made this prediction BEFORE the result because, after reading this public blog post, I was debating whether to put a bet on the Cubs, but I didn’t have any available funds at the time…
+In his April 2016 blog post titled “Chicago Baseball,” Martin Armstrong discussed how cycles can be applied to sports, stating: “They [Chicago Cubs] remain in a trending-higher consolidation pattern that will ultimately surprise everyone and score a miracle victory.”
+On November 2, 2016, the Cubs won the World Series.
+I can personally confirm that Armstrong made this prediction before the event—after reading his public blog post, I even considered placing a bet on the Cubs.
+Unfortunately, I didn’t have the available funds at the time…

 Learn Economics from a Real-world Trader